LouisPwr/CarpeDeam/README.md

       /path/to/damage/myDamage_3p.prof
       /path/to/damage/myDamage_5p.prof

-  The yoiu can call CarpeDeam as follows:
+  The you can call CarpeDeam as follows:

       carpedeam ancient_assemble myInput.fasta myOutput.fasta tmpDir --ancient-damage /path/to/damage/myDamage_